GiorgiaAuroraAdorni/virtual-CAT-app/README.md

 The backbone of the virtual CAT app is structured around three fundamental components, each playing a crucial role in the orchestration and functionality of the system.
 Here's an in-depth look at these pivotal pillars:

 1. **CAT programming language**:
-   - The core purpose behind defining the CAT programming language was to standardise the set of instructions users could use within the application interfaces to craft the required algorithm.
+   - The core purpose behind defining the CAT programming language was to standardise the instructions users could use within the application interfaces to craft the required algorithm.
 This language encodes and formalises all commands and actions derived from the original experimental study with the unplugged CAT.
    - *Cross Representation*: The board's layout is referenced using a coordinate system, simplifying the task of identifying, moving around, and manipulating the cross-board dots.
-   - *Moves*: These functions enable traversing the board either by jumping directly to a specific coordinate or by moving a certain number of dots in one of the eight available directions.
+   - *Moves*: These functions enable traversing the board by jumping directly to a specific coordinate or moving a certain number of dots in one of the eight available directions.
-   - *Basic Colouring*: A range of methods is provided to apply colors to the board, allowing both singular and pattern-based coloring.
+   - *Basic Colouring*: A range of methods is provided to apply colours to the board, allowing both singular and pattern-based colouring.
-   - *Repetition-based Colouring*: For more complex operations, methods have been devised to repeat a sequence of commands across specific coordinates or to replicate colors from one set of coordinates to another.
+   - *Repetition-based Colouring*: For more complex operations, methods have been devised to repeat a sequence of commands across specific coordinates or to replicate colours from one set of coordinates to another.
-   - *Symmetry-based Colouring*: Methods in this category facilitate the creation of symmetrical coloring patterns either across the entire board or within specified segments.
+   - *Symmetry-based Colouring*: Methods in this category facilitate the creation of symmetrical colouring patterns either across the entire board or within specified segments.
 2. **virtual CAT programming language interpreter** [**[3]**](https://doi.org/10.5281/zenodo.10016536):
-   - This interpreter is integral in converting user interactions, whether via gesture or visual programming blocks, into executable, machine-readable instructions.
+   - This interpreter is integral in converting user interactions via gesture or visual programming blocks into executable, machine-readable instructions.
    - Each command undergoes a validation process to catch semantic errors, with real-time feedback provided to the user throughout.
    - A dedicated Dart package was developed and integrated within the Flutter project to facilitate seamless interaction with the interpreter component.
 3. **virtual CAT data infrastructure** [**[4]**](https://doi.org/10.5281/zenodo.10015012):